papadavis47/lindas-math-game/README.md

 There will be different sound depending on whether the user types in a correct answer.

-After the user types in the answer it will either display that the answer was correct or incorrect - then it will ask if they want to see the answer to the question.
-They can choose to see the answer or not.

-Either way, there will be a button to click to move onto the next question.

 There will be a point system *( maybe 5 points per question)* where the user can earn 5 points per right answer and will decrement 5 points per wrong question.
 Once a certain number of points are earned *( maybe 50 points )* the user will win.